living-atlases/generator-living-atlas/README.md

 - There is a lack of more real production-ready inventories (you have to ask for then).
 - `ala-install` has a structure that sometimes is difficult to find some samples or how to start to deploy some service (think in CAS)
 - Many times you have to check the `ansible` generated `config/*properties` for non configured or default properties, search the `ansible` role code for know how to configure these variables, re-run `ansible` with these new variables and re-check the `ansible` `/data/*/config/*properties`.
-- The demo inventory (or the last Paris workshop inventories) are a good sample but not enough for a new production LA node (lack of inventory variables documentation, missing of important services like regions or CAS)
+- The demo inventory (or the last Paris workshop inventories) are a good sample but not enough for a new production LA node (lack of inventory variables documentation, missing of important services like CAS)
 - We have a lack of info about services versions compatibility
 - Sometimes default module versions in inventories or `LATEST` nexus packages are not the correct/latest ones.
 - It would be nice to choose strategies that was usable by ALA too (not only LA nodes) - that might help maintenance.